A Gala Night of Hope

 “Would you be interested in donating an item to our Auction?”

-My favorite part about my job was all the excitement and eagerness to help that we received back.
+My favourite part about my job was all the excitement and eagerness to help that we received back.
 In-Kind donations alone accounted for 23% of the costs of the event.

 The Gala Night was the first of its kind for us at MWL and it was truly one to remember.